bjoernkjoshanssen/structure-function/README.md

 # structure-function
 This is a companion project to Kaui's autocpx project.
+Trivial change here...